mboufous/berlin-departure-board/README.md

 ## FrontEnd
 ### User Notifications:
 If the departure information changes (e.g., a delay or cancellation), consider how these updates are communicated to users, especially those who may have already checked the departure time.

-### WebSockets or Server-Sent Events (SSE):
-Implementing WebSockets or SSE for real-time updates can reduce the need for frequent polling by establishing a persistent connection for pushing updates to the frontend as they happen.

 ### Adaptive Polling:
 Dynamically adjust the polling frequency based on user activity or time to departure.
 For example, increase the polling interval when a departure is further away and decrease it as the departure time approaches.